huseyindas/huseyindas/Readme.md

 ###

 <p align="left">I started my career in backend development and developed B2B, service network and human resources projects using Django Rest Framework.
 In this process, I had the experience of working with complex ERP systems and integrating various databases and technologies.<br><br>Then I stepped into the field of artificial intelligence and worked on NLP and NLG and managed three different chatbots with Rasa.
 At the same time, I worked on face and liveness detection and trained models using technologies such as KNN, MTCNN and Caffe.
 I developed successful projects using models such as YOLOv5 and YOLOv7 for object detection.
 At the same time, I worked on customer segmentation and product recommendation with the data we obtained from the B2B platform.
 We published an academic publication as a team on this subject.<br><br>I joined the DevOps team and mastered Kubernetes technology.
 I created and installed the K8s files required for deployment and followed up with Argocd.
 I experienced CI/CD phases, managed projects from start to finish using Jenkins and GitHub Actions.
-I actively worked on CodeBuild, Route53, ECR, EC2, ACM and EKS from AWS technologies.<br>In all these processes, I have mastered basic technologies such as Git, GitHub, Postman, Docker.
+I actively worked on CodeBuild, Route53, ECR, EC2, ACM and EKS from AWS technologies.<br><br>In all these processes, I have mastered basic technologies such as Git, GitHub, Postman, Docker.
 I have also frequently used Linux/Unix systems in my projects and worked effectively with project management tools such as Jira.</p>

 ###